notMarkMP1/NBA-Connections/README.md

 Our project answers such question, using Pygame for visualizing teammate connections and graph analysis methods to derive a conclusion.
 Data is obtained from basketball-reference.com, using webscraping through BeautifulSoup.

+Statistics are accurate as of early March 2025.

 Project 2 for CSC111 at the University of Toronto.